All About Redgear Mk881 Invador

 - Keys are noisy which irritates at times, but that’s the property of clicky switches.

 - Media keys are not present separately.
 No spare keys in the box.
-Volume control options which are present on the arrow keys are not functional.

 Despite being a dirt magnet, Invador mk881 Tournament edition is the best mechanical keyboard to buy in this price range with overwhelming colourful profiles that offers an astonishing gaming experience.